Part Two

 “Are you involved with any clubs or sports at the university?” he asked.

 “Yes, I’m captain of the ice hockey team.”
-I responded.
+I wrote.

 I remember him looking at me with a puzzled look.
 He asked a few questions about the history of ice hockey in Cambridge and how the team was getting on.